vwkd/science-physics/src/general relativity/cause and effect/index.md

 ## Microscopic world

-- not fundamental, in microscopic world just sequence, pattern
+- not fundamental

-- in quantum mechanics (and previously classical mechanics) given current state, can compute future, but can also compute past
+- determinism, can compute past and future

-- determinism, no free will
+- like pattern, sequence, e.g. integers
+- laws of physics determine the pattern
 - future is not different from past

-- at every point in time can compute all further and previous points in time
-- like a sequence of integers, 3 is not caused by 2 and is not the cause for 4, it's just a pattern

-- laws of physics are the pattern
-- there is no cause and effect

-- on scale of atoms no such thing a choice, free will, cause and effect

 ## Macroscopic world

-- emergent property of directionality of time, only in macroscopic world

-- cause is an emergent property, high level
+- emergent property, high-level

-- just that humans haven't experienced future but did experience past

-- at the macroscopic level can interpret as cause and effect
-- a small change after whose sequence follows a big change
 - due to directionality of time
+- only in macroscopic world

-- on high level can best describe world using those concepts
+- can describe using concepts like cause and effect, choice, free will